Capabilities · Retail Tech Consulting

 Sales orders piling up faster than fulfillment can prioritize

-Sales has been booked.
-Now the question is which orders ship first, which vendors get prioritized, and how to sequence deliveries against current inventory and production lead times.
+Sales have been booked.
+Now the questions are which orders to ship first, which vendors to prioritize, and how to sequence deliveries against current inventory and production lead times.
 Most teams answer this in spreadsheets and Slack threads.
 The cost is: missed commitments, expedited shipping, and broken vendor relationships.

 Solved throughDemand-to-Production Intelligence+ Embedded Delivery